Jorrit05/uva-shared/assignment3/assignment-3.md

 Classes can then implement these interfaces and have to make a custom implementation for the functions of the interface, example<sup>1</sup>:

+Another that Java could support multiple inheritance is by nesting classes, see question 11.

 ```JAVA
 public interface Hockey extends Sports, Event